Immortal-Dream/distributed_system/README.md

 *Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

+# M2: Actors and Remote Procedure Calls (RPC)

+## Summary
+My implementation comprises 3 software components, totaling 150 lines of code.

+One of the key challenges I faced were:
+ Handling Remote Communication â€“ I had to ensure that my comm module correctly sent and received messages between nodes.
+At first, my requests failed because the data format was incorrect.
+This was caused by inconsistant data format: some messages are serialized by JSON.stringfy and some of them are converted by the serialize function in M1.
+I fixed this by carefully structuring the JSON payload with functions in mile stone 1 and making sure the server properly parsed it.

+## Correctness & Performance Characterization

+*Correctness*: I wrote 6 tests; these tests take `0.275` to execute.

+*Performance*: I characterized the performance of `comm` by sending 1000 service requests in a tight loop.
+Average throughput and latency is recorded in `package.json`'s m2 section.